Jsinger808/eWorldAccessRequest/README.md

 - AWS (not started)

 ## Screenshots
-##### POST Request formats fullName & email field and returns detailed descriptions of assigned Access Groups:
+##### POST Request formats fullName & email fields and returns detailed descriptions of assigned Access Groups:

 * Response Body is a GET of Access Groups, which shows Name and Type fields.
-Notice how Employee Body only lists Access Group IDs.
+Notice how Employee's JSON Body only lists Access Group IDs.

 ![POST1](screenshots/POST1.jpg)